mjhydri/1D-StateSpace/README.md

 Acknowledgement
 ---------------
 Many thanks to the Pandora/SiriusXM Inc. research team for making it legal to publish the project's source code.
-Also, this work has been partially supported by the National Science Foundation grant 1846184.
+For the loading the raw aduio and input features extraction [Librosa](https://github.com/librosa/librosa) and [Madmom](https://github.com/CPJKU/madmom) libraries are ustilzed respectively.
+Many thanks for their great jobs.
+This work has been partially supported by the National Science Foundation grant 1846184.

 References:
 -----------